-Professional wrestling might be a predetermined spectacle, but there is nothing fake about a body crashing down to the mat at the speed of 60 kilometres per hour from the force of a flying drop kick.
+Professional wrestling might be a predetermined spectacle, but there is nothing fake about a body crashing down to the mat at the speed of 60 kilometers per hour from the force of a flying drop kick.

 The term “scientific wrestling” is given a new definition with Slam Bam, a documentary exploring kinesiology and physics behind the death defying moves of professional wrestling.
 This two-part adventure not only dwells on what’s real in wrestling, but also shows the skill involved in making every move work.